coldshrine/study-notes/books/effective-java.md

 * **Unconditionally thread-safe.** Instances are mutable, but clients don't need to worry about synchronisation.
 * **Conditionally thread-safe.** Instances are mutable.
 Some methods require external synchronisation for safe concurrent use.
 * **Not thread-safe.** Instances are mutable, clients must surround each method invocation with external synchronisation.
+* **Thread-hostile.** The class is unsafe for concurrent use even if every method invocation is surrounded by external synchronisation.